Skip to content

 Logs

-To enable metrics gathering, ensure Bleemeo agent could access Apache status on the URL http://server-address/server-status?auto.
-This should be done by default with Apache on Ubuntu or Debian.
-If not, this usually means to add the following to your default virtual host (e.g. the first file in /etc/apache2/sites-enabled/):
+To enable metrics gathering, ensure Glouton can access the Apache status page at http://server-address/server-status?auto.
+This is enabled by default on Ubuntu and Debian.
+If not, add the following to your default virtual host (e.g. the first file in /etc/apache2/sites-enabled/):

 LoadModule status_module /usr/lib/apache2/modules/mod_status.so